2011 United Kingdom Alternative Vote referendum: Coalition parties

 The coalition partners campaigned on opposite sides, with the Liberal Democrats supporting AV and the Conservatives opposing it.

-Despite the Conservative Party's formal position, party members who were aligned to the Conservative Action for Electoral Reform, an internal party group in favour of electoral reform, campaigned in favour, while a BBC News report described "some Tory MPs" as being "relaxed" about a 'Yes' result.
+Despite the Conservative Party's formal position, party members who were aligned to the Conservative Action for Electoral Reform, an internal party group in favour of electoral reform, campaigned in favour, while a BBC News report described "some Tory MPs" as being "relaxed" about a "Yes" result.
 Some Conservatives campaigned in favour of AV, e.g. Andrew Boff AM; and Andrew Marshall, former head of the Conservative Group on Camden Council.
 The Conservative Party uses a system of successive ballots to elect its leader, which has been described as a "form of AV" (since the candidate with the fewest votes is eliminated in each round), but unlike AV, the candidates are not ranked in order of preference during each ballot.

 Other parties represented in the House of Commons

 Labour elected a new leader following the 2010 general election and many of the leadership candidates supported AV, including winner Ed Miliband; however, Andy Burnham was critical of the referendum.
-Former Labour Foreign Secretary Margaret Beckett was president of the No to AV campaign.
+Former interim Labour Leader Margaret Beckett was president of the No to AV campaign.
 Other supporters of the party also used the referendum to attack the coalition and voiced opposition to the bill currently providing for the referendum, on the grounds of the inclusion of boundary changes that are viewed as beneficial to the Conservative Party.

 Plaid Cymru supported AV, but did not take an active role in the campaign, as it focused on separate Welsh votes on the same day.
-The Scottish National Party, while maintaining its longstanding support for PR-STV, also supported a 'Yes' vote in the referendum.
+The Scottish National Party, while maintaining its longstanding support for PR-STV, also supported a "Yes" vote in the referendum.
 Both of these parties opposed the planned referendum date, as they did not want it held at the same time as the 2011 Welsh Assembly elections and the 2011 Scottish Parliament elections respectively.

 Among the Northern Irish parties, the Alliance Party and the Social Democratic and Labour Party (SDLP) supported AV.
 SDLP leader Margaret Ritchie announced that her party would actively campaign in favour.
-Sinn Féin also supported a 'Yes' vote, but the Democratic Unionist Party supported a 'No' vote.
+Sinn Féin also supported a "Yes" vote, but the Democratic Unionist Party supported a "No" vote.

 The Green Party of England and Wales voted in favour of joining the campaign for AV in the referendum at its September 2010 party conference.
 Many leading figures in the party supported the change as a step towards their preferred system, proportional representation.
 Previously, the party's leader and only MP, Caroline Lucas, had called for a referendum that included a choice of proportional representation.
 However, at the party's Conference, Deputy Leader Adrian Ramsay argued that "If you vote No in this referendum, nobody would know whether you were rejecting AV because you wanted genuine reform, or were simply opposing any reform."